 In recent years our ensembles and choirs have travelled overseas performing in Florence, Montecatini and San Gimignano, a tour to China including a performance at the Forbidden City Concert Hall, Beijing, and the world-famous Montreux Jazz Festival in Switzerland.
-The Swing Band appeared at the Edinburgh Jazz and Blues Festival in July 2016 and the Chamber Choir undertook a stunning concert tour to Barcelona in July 2017, and in July 2018 the Symphonic Wind Band and Swing Band toured to Lake Konstanz, performing to great acclaim in Swiss and German venues.
-Our latest overseas tour took the Chamber Choir to Belgium in July 2019, performing in Bruges and Ypres Cathedral, sharing a joint concert with Roeselare Chamber Choir and, very movingly, singing at the daily Last Post Ceremony at the Menin Gate in Ypres.
+The Swing Band appeared at the Edinburgh Jazz and Blues Festival in July 2016 and the Chamber Choir undertook a stunning concert tour to Barcelona in July 2017, and in July 2018 the Symphonic Wind Band and Swing Band toured to Lake Konstanz, performing in Swiss and German venues.
+More recently the Chamber Choir visited Belgium in July 2019, performing in Bruges, Ypres Cathedral and taking part in the Last Post Ceremony at the Menin Gate in Ypres.
+In the Summer of 2023, the Swing Band toured Belgium and the Netherlands and played to great acclaim in Roermond, Hasselt and Liege.